elastic/fleet-server/README.md

 ### Development build

 To compile the fleet-server in development mode set the env var `DEV=true`.
-When compiled in development mode the fleet-server will support debugging and stand-alone execution. i.e.:
+When compiled in development mode the fleet-server will support debugging. i.e.:
 ```shell
 SNAPSHOT=true DEV=true make release-darwin/amd64